Safe drinking water in Cambodia

 In others it will be visible and easy to access by yourself.

-A new initiative called Refill NOT Landfill is making drinking water even more accessible to people in Siem Reap, Phnom Penh and Battambang; by encouraging businesses to set up a water station that customers and visitors can use.
+Refill NOT Landfill is making drinking water even more accessible to people in Siem Reap, Phnom Penh and Battambang; by encouraging businesses to set up a water station that customers and visitors can use.
 They even sell nice drink flasks at many of these locations, just in case you forgot to pack yours.
-Profits of the sales are often then donated to local projects and NGOs in need of funding.
+Profits of the sales are often supporting local projects and NGOs.

 Even most ice is made from purified water these days.
 Just look for ice that is tubular in shape and you’ll know its safe.
 It’s still a good idea to avoid consuming ice that has come from a large slab, it’s uncertain whether this water has been filtered.